 - RJ Corman has installed a new pedestrian railroad crossing agate for the bike & pedestrian path near Third St.

-- The final asphalt has been poured for the multi-use path from Main St to Fourth St. and final clean up and grading adjacent to the path is underway.
+- The final asphalt has been poured for the multi-use path and new intersections constructed with ADA ramps installed.

 Zone 4: Vine St. at Lexington Center from Tucker St. to Broadway

 Construction is expected to begin in fall 2020 in coordination with the Lexington Center construction project already underway.

 Zone 3: Vine St. from Broadway to Upper St.

 Construction has started on Vine St. Temporary lane closures may occur to accommodate work to construct the trail.Work will continue in this zone through fall 2020.

 - Contractors have mobilized on Vine St. and demolition is underway.
 All light poles and additional items to be salvaged have been removed and stored.